open-quantum-safe/tsc/meetings/2024-04-10/minutes.md

 ## 6. Addition of Vlad Gheorghiu to TSC

 - Vlad is maintainer of language wrappers
+- Intent had been he was in the TSC from launch
 - Christan proposed, Basil seconded motion to add Vlad.
 Agreed by verbal vote of TSC members with no objections

 ## 7. Meeting cadence

 - Monthly still seems appropriate - lots of topics
+- Two suggestions:
-- Two suggestions a) in PQCA TAC timeslot (alt. weeks) in off-week b) offline poll to accomodate most TSC members, and consider time rotation to handle differing timezones
+  - in PQCA TAC timeslot (alt. weeks) in off-week
+  - offline poll to accommodate most TSC members, and consider time rotation to handle differing timezones.
+This may require a higher frequency than monthly
 - Agreed poll will be conducted

 ## 8. Report from TAC representative (Thomas)